AlejandroGispert/AlejandroGispert/README.md

 ## 👨‍💻 About Me

 - 🌍 Frontend Developer from Cuba, currently living in Denmark
-- 🌱 Currently learning TypeScript, Angular and COBOL
+- 🌱 Currently improving my TypeScript, AngularJS and COBOL
 - 💼 Graduated from the HackYourFuture program
 - 🚀 Passionate about accessibility and responsive design
 - 🌐 Check out my [portfolio website](https://sparkly-taffy-695cb1.netlify.app/)